Jerome Feudjio: Priesthood

 In 2002, Feudjio became chancellor for the diocese for two years.
 In 2002, Pope John Paul II named Feudjio a chaplain of his holiness. in 2004, he was assigned as pastor of Holy Family Parish in St. Thomas.
 In 2008, he was named rector and vicar general of the Saints Peter and Paul Cathedral.

 Bishop

-On March 2, 2021, Pope Francis appointed Feudjio bishop for the Diocese of Saint Thomas.
-On April 17, 2021, Feudjio was consecrated as bishop at Saints Peter and Paul Cathedral in St. Thomas, US Virgin Islands.
+On March 2, 2021, Pope Francis appointed Feudjio as bishop of Saint Thomas.
+On April 17, 2021, Feudjio was consecrated as bishop at Saints Peter and Paul Cathedral in St. Thomas, US Virgin Islands by Cardinal Wilton Gregory, with O'Malley and Cardinal Donald Wuerl serving as co-consecrators.